Season 1, Episode 1: Pilot12 September 1994

 In an attempt to overcome his pain after breaking up with Sarah, as well as to get away from Callie who wants to evict him from the apartment, Bailey throws himself into a grueling practice to qualify for a spot on the wrestling team.
 Here, Bailey shows his first serious signs of his already strong alcohol consumption he has been having for the past few months.
 Meanwhile, Grace accepts a date with a politically connected man from the mayor's office which arouses jealousy in Charlie.
 Also, Sam becomes more tentative to Julia after encountering his former girlfriend, Karen, who's tells him that she's marrying someone else.

 Season 3, Episode 16: I Declare22 January 1997

-Charlie and Grace finally go out on a date, but they agree to take things slow.
-The next time they see each other to paint the interior of a house, Charlie brings over baby Owen and Grace brings her grandmother in order to curb any temptation.
-Meanwhile, the family is exited when Julia announces that she has been accepted to Stanford, but she is conflicted about this turn of her life.
+Charlie and Grace finally go out on a date, but they agree to take things slowly.
+The next time they see each other to paint the interior of a house, Charlie brings over toddler Owen and Grace brings her grandmother in order to curb any temptation.
+Meanwhile, the family is excited when Julia announces that she has been accepted to Stanford, but she is conflicted about this turn of her life.
 Sarah resents Julia's reluctance to send in her letter of intent because Sarah did not get into Stanford.
-Bailey tries to resist alcoholic beverages after learning that his grads are low, but he is sidetracked by Callie's disruptive presence and an angry landlord trying to evict them by turning off the heating in their apartment.
-Also, Claudia's outing of a gay teacher at her school affects her violin teacher, Ross, personal life too for he happens to be dating the man.
+Bailey tries to resist alcoholic beverages after learning that his grades are low, but he is sidetracked by Callie's disruptive presence and an angry landlord trying to evict them by turning off the heating in their apartment.
+Also, Claudia's outing of a gay teacher at her school affects her violin teacher Ross' personal life too for he happens to be dating the man.

 29 January 1997